tarunaygr/al-folio-website-template/_pages/about.md

 ---

 Hi!
 Welcome to my website.
-I'm Tarun Ayyagari, a masters in science computer science student at [Arizona State University](https://scai.engineering.asu.edu/graduate-computer-science/).
+I'm Tarun Ayyagari CHANGE, a masters in science computer science student at [Arizona State University](https://scai.engineering.asu.edu/graduate-computer-science/).
 I'm from Hyderabad, India.
 I'm into video games, anime, TV shows and movies.

 \[TO REMOVE FOLLOWING\]
 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.